e-pineda/ASM/README.md

 ## Traders
-In this theoretical market, there are between twenty-five traders who share nearly identical starting conditions.
+In this theoretical market, there are twenty-five traders who share nearly identical starting conditions.
 The only differing factor between traders is their natural level of risk-averseness.
 Each agent's goal is to simply maximize the expected utility of their portfolio for the next period of the simulation.